Skip to main content

 To gain support, the association promised a parklike cemetery, one of the first on the West Coast, well maintained, with open green spaces, few roads, classical architecture, and a perpetual-care endowment to assure its future.
 Yet Hollywood Cemetery continued to have enemies.

 Before the Civil War, graveyards had been nonprofit, owned and maintained by churches, local governments, or families.
-Early in the twentieth century, as commercial cemeteries became more widespread, people reacted against the idea of making money on the dead.
-One Hollywood real estate agent, perhaps disliking the competition, complained that cemeteries “can charge what they please, and by having some acreage in the city, it is easy [for them] to reap fortunes.”
+Early in the 20th century, as commercial cemeteries became more widespread, people reacted against the idea of making money on the dead.
+One Hollywood real estate agent, perhaps disliking the competition, complained that cemeteries “can charge what they please, and by having some acreage in the city, it is easy for them to reap fortunes.”
 That was in 1923.
-By then the battle against Hollywood Memorial Park Cemetery had been going on for nearly a quarter of a century.
+By then, the battle against Hollywood Memorial Park Cemetery had been going on for nearly a quarter of a century.
 That year, in a showdown at City Hall, critics armed with petitions attacked the cemetery as a “hindrance to the civic progress and welfare of the community.”
 But the City Council ruled in favor of the association.

 With the movie industry’s explosive growth in the 1920s, fans began driving past stars’ homes or stopping to visit their graves, turning the cemetery into a major attraction.
 It “looked like an artist’s dream,” one reporter wrote.
 Huge granite mausoleums stood amid rare and exotic plants and Italianate sculptures.
 The Greek Revival tomb of the industrialist William Clark, Jr., finished in 1921 for five hundred thousand dollars, rests on its own island in a lake and is reached by a forty-foot granite bridge.
 The building’s interior, now closed to the public, is of Carrara marble; mosaics of biblical scenes cover the walls, and silver and gold stars in a midnight blue sky circle the domed ceiling.